SH3ll3n/PangenomicAnalysisKmerInMicroorganisms/README.md

 ```

 # How to use
-To use, jupyter-notebook is launched with the command on shell:
+Jupyter-notebook is launched with the command on shell:

 ```jupyter-notebook```